Generic ETH: Eigenstate Thermalization beyond the Microcanonical: Thermalization with conserved charge

 \subsection{The qutrit Hamiltonian}

 Here we introduce the model we use to study thermalization in the presence of conserved quasilocal charge.
 Essentially, we will take the chaotic qubit Hamiltonian of section \ref{sec: qubit spinchain models} and embed it within a qutrit model, extending the state space of each lattice site by one state.
 The local support on this additional state space will be interpretable as a local charge.
 Additional interaction terms are then added which allow this charge to spread locally, but maintain global conservation.
 The same interaction terms restore chaotic dynamics within individual subsectors of total charge.
 We will then explore the interplay of the additional charge with the dynamics of thermalization in the following sections.
+This method of introducing a conserved charge allows for the energy, the local charge density, and the local entanglement entropy to be tuned independently over a wide parameter range, all while keeping the total size of the Hilbert space manageable for exact diagonalization.
+This allows substantial control in the initialization of states with which to study thermalization.

 To build the model, consider the following $L$-qutrit Hamiltonian,

 where the operators $\lambda_{i}$ for $i=1, ..., 8$ are the $3\times3$ Gell-Mann matrices,\footnote{We use the following basis for Gell-Mann matrices: